The Eastern Red Cedar is really a juniper.

 In some species of juniper young leaves look very different than older leaves.

-One confusing element of identifying some junipers is that their juvenile leaves look different than their mature leaves, right.
+One confusing element of identifying some junipers is that their juvenile leaves look different than their mature leaves, left.
 Young leaves of species like J. virginiana and J. chinensis are pointed, sharp even.
 Older leaves are overlapping and scale-like.
 Other junipers have only pointy leaves, hard and sharp.
 Some have a mixture of the two.

 Juniperus comes from the Dead Latin iuniperus.
 Where that came from is not known but the best linguistic guess is iuncus meaning reed or rush.
 That might be related to an earlier Egyptian word ganu meaning reed, cane, shrub or bush.
 Iuniperus does NOT mean young — as in “junior” or evergreen.
 That is Wikipathetica nonsense.
 Iuniperus did get translated into Le genevrier in French from whence we get the word “gin.”